Wildlife of Niger: Geography

-As a landlocked country of the sub-Saharan region, its topography is covered with sand dunes, deserts, uplands and so forth, spread over three broad regions of: The northern desert zone; the middle zone comprising the semi-arid zone; and the southwest zone which has fertile terrain.
-It shares its international borders with seven countries, Nigeria, Chad, Algeria, Mali, Burkina Faso, Benin and Libya, which is a feature which makes the wildlife of the countries cross the borders freely, thus necessitating creation of national parks and reserves managed under joint cooperation programme with some of the countries.
+As a landlocked country of the sub-Saharan region, its topography is covered with sand dunes, deserts, uplands and so forth, spread over three broad regions: the northern desert zone; the middle zone comprising the semi-arid zone; and the southwest zone which has fertile terrain.
+It shares international borders with Nigeria, Chad, Algeria, Mali, Burkina Faso, Benin and Libya.
+Wildlife crosses the borders freely, so national parks and reserves are managed under joint cooperation programs where possible.